Stevesd/lamplighthelp/v0/3-1-0_People.markdown

   * {{Funder}}s
   * {{Org}}s

-The customisation of your system means that some of the descriptions below may be innacurate for you, as one or more of these roles may have been adapted to match your service.
+As {{Lamplight}} is a highly customised system, some of the descriptions below may be inaccurate for you, as one or more of these roles may have been adapted to match your service.
 The title will be correct, but the description may not match.
+If you have any questions about non-matching descriptions, please speak with your system administrator.

 ### {{User}}s